MultiSafepay/docs/content/payments/features/email-template/_index.md

 **Step 1.** Set an email template.

-- Sign in to your MultiSafepay account.
+- Sign in to your MultiSafepay dashboard.
 - Go to **Settings** > **Email templates**.
 - Click the relevant website.
 - Click **Add new template**.